Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 	<figcaption>The team working together on the project</figcaption>
 </figure>

-Enki Andrews worked on interaction design, while Mariya Mishurenko coordinated and created the beautiful illustrations used in the interactive projections.

-Team members divided their focus areas based on their interests and talents.
-Gordey Chernyy wrote visual code in [paper.js](http://paperjs.org/) helped by Anirudh Dhullipalla, who also focused on writing and performing poetry.
-In addition to dance and poetry, Julia Frey developed the [Max/MSP](https://cycling74.com/products/max/) patch running the sound.
+Team members divided into focus areas based on their interests and talents.
+Gordey Chernyy wrote visual code in [paper.js](http://paperjs.org/).
+He was helped by Anirudh Dhullipalla, who also wrote and recorded poetry, played back during the performance.

+Mariya Mishurenko coordinated the team and created the beautiful illustrations used in the interactive projections.

 <figure>
 	<img src="/images/projects/2016/echoing-ego/emotions.png" alt="A sketch of a character used in the performance" />
 	<figcaption>A sketch of a character used in the performance</figcaption>
 </figure>

+Enki Andrews and Julia Frey collaborated on interactive data capture and flow from a [kinect sensor](https://en.wikipedia.org/wiki/Kinect) using [Max/MSP](https://cycling74.com/products/max/).
+Enki also created the interactive sound modulation system using [BEAP](https://github.com/stretta/BEAP/wiki/BEAP-Modular---Overview-and-Install), while Julia crafted and prepared her live performance.

-Musician Adriana Molello composed a soundtrack for the installation, a recording of which is available [on SoundCloud](https://soundcloud.com/dirtydawn/echoing-ego).
+Musician Adriana Molello composed the tone-setting soundtrack for the installation, a recording of which is available [on SoundCloud](https://soundcloud.com/dirtydawn/echoing-ego).

 <figure>
 	<iframe src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/284195203&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>
 </figure>

-Technical challenges included the team learning new technologies to build the application.
+Among the challenges the team faced was learning new technologies.
 Gordeyy and Anirudh didn’t have previous experience with paper.js, having worked previously in [openFrameworks](http://openframeworks.cc/).
 Maria’s previous experience was in [Unity](http://unity3d.com) and C#.

 <figure class="video ratio-54 with-caption">
 	<iframe src="https://www.youtube.com/embed/kPY_Z_8Vg9s" frameborder="0" allowfullscreen></iframe>